LeeJoonJie/task-manager/UserGuide.md

 ### 3.10 About Task Manager

-Click the 'About Task Manager' tab (right) on the website header for a quick refresher of the actions you can do on *Task Manager*.
+Click the 'About Task Manager' tab (right tab) on the site header for a quick refresher of what you can do with *Task Manager*.
 It also contains a link to this user guide.

 ![Layout fields](images/about.png)